-This could be due in part to the fact that as we shore up holes in our infrastructure, the savvy hackers find another way in.
-Or, it could be that while most healthcare leaders say security is a priority, it often falls further down the priority list.
+As we shore up holes in our infrastructure, the savvy hackers find another way in.
+While most healthcare leaders say security is a priority, it often falls further down the priority list, especially in a crisis.

 You don’t have to look very far to find studies that say that improving the security of your network and data should be a priority.
 But, where do you start?Today I am going to focus on the specific topic of securing remote access to your network.

-Some recent studies say that systems access management and remote access security need to be top priorities for 2019.
+Some recent studies say that systems access management and remote access security need to be top priorities for 2019 and 2020.

 In fact, a recent report covered by Healthitsecurity.com examined the struggles Healthcare organizations have with cybersecurity preparations, saying third-party vendors accounted for more than 20% of breaches last year.
 Digging a little deeper, the report says,” The most common gaps among third-party vendors included risk assessment, access management, and governance.”